Understanding Provider Networks

 Understanding Vision Discount Plans

-Often, a participant pays the vision insurance company in advance for a membership card or an I.D. number (which often must be verified by the provider) that authorizes the participant to receive discounted prices from the eye care provider.
+Subscribers to a vision discount plan typically pay in advance for a membership card or an I.D. number that authorizes the participant to receive discounted service fees and eyewear prices from eye care providers in the plan's network.

 Generally, vision discount plan members can obtain discounted services from the plan's network of providers whenever and as often as they wish during the coverage period.

-Most vision discount plans also allow out-of-network services.
-When participants use an out-of-network provider, they pay in full at the time of service, then request reimbursement of an allowed portion of the total cost from the vision insurance company.
+Many vision discount plans also allow out-of-network services.
+When participants use an out-of-network provider, they pay in full at the time of service, then request reimbursement of an allowed portion of the total cost from the company that administers the plan.

 The amount of premium or membership fee depends on the level of coverage the plan provides, the number of family members covered, the amount each service is discounted below regular retail prices and whether the plan is a group plan or an individual plan.